redhat-developer/vscode-openshift-tools/README.md

 #### Developer Sandbox

-The extension allows the users to Get free access to the Developer Sandbox for Red Hat OpenShift.
+The extension allows users free access to the [Developer Sandbox for Red Hat OpenShift](http://workspaces.openshift.com/).
 From `Add Cluster View`, users will be redirected to the dev sandbox instance.
 The sandbox provides you with a private OpenShift environment in a shared, multi-tenant OpenShift cluster that is pre-configured with a set of developer tools.

 #### Local instance of OpenShift